Multiplication-golf/deip.io-3/CODE_OF_CONDUCT.md

-We as members, contributors, and leaders will try to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicitys, and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders will try to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicitys, and expression, level of experience, education, socio-economic status, nationality, personal appearance, race or religion.

 We try to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.